Former lawyer M Ravi dies aged 56

 He founded his own law firm, M Ravi Law, in 2019.

+In 2023, he was recognised for his human rights work by the International Bar Association, receiving its "Award for Outstanding Contribution by a Legal Practitioner to Human Rights".

-Mr Ravi became known for taking on human rights cases and his pro bono work.
-He was also an advocate for the LGBTQ community and supported the abolition of the death penalty.
+The organisation praised Mr Ravi for his "extraordinary dedication to defending human rights and advocating for the decriminalisation of homosexuality and the abolition of the death penalty in the Republic of Singapore".

 He was handed a five-year suspension from practising law in 2023 for making "grave and baseless accusations of improper conduct" against the attorney-general, officers from the Attorney-General's Chambers and the Law Society.